How to Sign Up for Traffic School: Quick and Easy Steps

 Once you know you can go, it’s time to sign up.

-Then, tell the court you want to do traffic school.
+Next, let the court know you want to take traffic school.

-If you’re unsure how to sign up for traffic school, check the court’s website or ask a clerk for approved options.
+They’ll give you a deadline to complete the course, so be sure to finish by then!
+If you have any doubts about how to sign up for traffic school, check the court’s website or ask a clerk for some approved options.

-After completing the course, submit your certificate to the court to ensure your ticket doesn’t go on your record.
+After completing the course, submit your certificate to the court to keep your ticket off your record.

 • Your citation number